 The Network has established a board of directors that is based upon a co-governance model with Indigenous Peoples and features a diverse group of members from along the Niagara Escarpment from north to south.
-See Annex XIII for more information on the Network Board members.
+See Governance | Niagara Escarpment Biosphere Network for detailed Network Board Member bios/locations.